MicrosoftDocs/entra-docs/docs/identity/app-provisioning/inbound-provisioning-api-configure-app.md

 ms.subservice: app-provisioning
 ms.workload: identity
 ms.topic: how-to
-ms.date: 11/15/2023
+ms.date: 09/15/2023
 ms.author: kenwith
 ms.reviewer: cmmdesai
 ---

-# Configure API-driven inbound provisioning app
+# Configure API-driven inbound provisioning app (Public preview)

 ## Introduction

 This tutorial describes how to configure [API-driven inbound user provisioning](inbound-provisioning-api-concepts.md).

+> [!IMPORTANT]
+> API-driven inbound provisioning is currently in public preview.
+For more information about previews, see [Universal License Terms For Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/all).

 This feature is available only when you configure the following Enterprise Gallery apps:
 * API-driven inbound user provisioning to Microsoft Entra ID